-More detailed information of the Company's project activities are set out in the Review of Operations contained this annual report.
+More detailed information of the Company's project activities are set out in the Review of Operations contained this Annual Report.

-I would like to thank our staff and the CEO, Sam Middlemas, for their work during the year in keeping the focus on the Company's operational activities and for keeping our operations lean and efficient.
-I also thank my dedicated fellow board members for their support and hard work during the year.
+I thank our staff and the CEO, Sam Middlemas, for their ongoing dedication to the Company's operational activities and for keeping our operations lean and efficient.
+I also thank my dedicated fellow Board members for their support and hard work during the year.

-Finally, again I thank you, the shareholders, for your continued support of the Company.
-We remain focused developing our projects and building a business that will generate long term shareholder value and returns.
+Finally, on behalf of the Board, I thank you, our shareholders, for your continued support of the Company.
+We remain focused on developing our projects and building a business that will generate long term shareholder value and returns.

-Yours sincerely
+Yours faithfully